-Explore the outdoors and take in the views!
-Hyner Run State Park carves a small valley from the surrounding steep mountains, creating a natural haven for outdoor adventures.
+Explore the outdoors and take in the views within the West Branch Susquehanna Greenway!
+Hyner Run carves a small valley from the surrounding steep mountains, creating a natural haven for outdoor adventures.
 The park is entirely surrounded by Pennsylvania’s largest state forest, Sproul State Forest.
 Nearby Hyner View State Park offers one of the most popular scenic vistas in the entire Pennsylvania Wilds, attracting many for the spectacular view alone.

 Things to do